-Sugar and Weight Loss: How Sugar Affects Your Weight Loss Goals
+Sugar and Weight Loss: How Eating Less Sugar Can Benefit Your Health

-Perhaps the biggest topic in health and wellness these days is sugar and how to cut back on consuming it.
+Perhaps the biggest topic in health and wellness these days is sugar and weight loss.
 For ages, the average adult would add a spoonful of sugar here and there to food— it never seemed like a big deal.
 But over time, food manufacturers started adding sugar to just about everything in the grocery store, even foods that you don’t think of as sweet, like crackers and spaghetti sauce.
-Today it’s clear that sugar is linked to various illnesses and conditions, and it is likely a major culprit connected to the rise in obesity and weight gain in this country.
+Today, it’s clear that sugar is linked to various illnesses and conditions, and it is likely a major culprit connected to the rise in obesity and weight gain in this country.
 The information below will give some background on the sugar debate and suggest ways in which you can cut it out for good.

 Is Sugar Really That Bad?

 There’s a lot that can be said about how sugar affects the body, but it’s worth taking a closer look at how sugar can increase the risk of certain diseases.
-Here are some of the important ways sugar can affect your health and ability to manage body weight.
+If you're considering a sugar free diet for weight loss, here are some of the important ways sugar can affect your health and ability to manage body weight.

 Non-Alcoholic Fatty Liver Disease